JohnPetersen/Seeker_Hats/README.md

 ## Future Work
 Improvement ideas for the next version:

-- Mesh network with more than two devices.
+- Use a mesh network to allow more than two devices to participate.
+The hats could point to the nearest device.
-- Create a held device that uses an [Adafruit NeoPixel Ring](https://www.adafruit.com/products/1586) to point to the hats.
+- Create a handheld device that uses an [Adafruit NeoPixel Ring](https://www.adafruit.com/products/1586) to point to the hats.
 - Fix the alert button.